ingebeumer/LogAnalyticsToDevOpsForODA/README.md

 ## 1 - Export from Log Analytics workspace
 We start by exporting On-Demand Assessment findings and recommendations from the Log Analytics workspace.

-1. In the Azure portal go to the specific [Log Analytics workspace](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.OperationalInsights%2Fworkspaces) from which you want to export.
+1. In the Azure portal select the specific [Log Analytics workspace](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.OperationalInsights%2Fworkspaces) from which you want to export.
-1. Go to **Logs** in the workspace.
+1. Select **Logs** in the workspace menu.

     ![Screenshot of partial menu in Log Analytics workspace to navigate to Logs.](https://user-images.githubusercontent.com/40343254/211514234-3eb0fa29-33ef-44be-95fc-de1bdb85ad5b.png)